-The following engineering-content courses are used to satisfy the 15-credit hour requirement for ENGINEERING ELECTIVES.
+The following engineering-content courses can be used to satisfy the 15-credit requirement for ENGINEERING ELECTIVES.
 Please be aware of course prerequisites, reviewed with the student's advisor.
+The below list includes approved coursework, but is not exhaustive.
+Students can seek approval from faculty advisor for a course not listed below.